WebCimes/webcimes-select/README.md

 ```

 ### Refresh options
-To update/refresh the select options (after changing the native select options for example), you can call the `initWebcimesSelectOptions` method, like this:
+To update/refresh the select options (after changing the native select options for example), you can call the `initOptions` method, like this:

 ```javascript
 // Get the instance